 This category slightly underestimates total emissions from agricultural diesel fuel use because it omits (some) on-road combustion in light-, medium-, and heavy-duty trucks.
-This omission is minor, especially because this report draws its boundary at the farmgate and therefore omits post-farm farm product transport emissions (also, much of that fuel use is in commercial, not farmers', trucks).
+This omission is minor, especially because this report draws its boundary at the farmgate and therefore omits post-farm farm-product transport emissions (also, much of that fuel use is in commercial trucks, not farmers').

 Note: In calculating emissions from nitrogen fertilizer, this report includes a category for the emissions from upstream natural gas production and processing.
 Arguably, the same could be done here: adding categories for emissions from upstream oil extraction and refining.
-For on-farm diesel, for example, adding upstream emissions would add 20 to 30 percent, 94 or 2 to 3 Mt.
-This methodological improvement can be considered for future editions of this report.
+For on-farm diesel, for example, adding upstream emissions would add 20 to 30 percent, 88 or 2 to 3 Mt.
+This methodological improvement should be included in future editions of this report.

 Sources: Disaggregation of NIR data provided, upon request, by ECCC.
-For underlying aggregated data, see ECCC, Table A10-2: GHG Emissions for Canada by Canadian Economic Sector, 1990-2020, https://data.ec.gc.ca/data/substances/monitor/canada-s-official-greenhouse-gas-inventory/B-Economic-Sector/?lang=en
+For underlying aggregated data, see ECCC, Table A10-2: GHG Emissions for Canada by Canadian Economic Sector, 1990-2021, https://data.ec.gc.ca/data/substances/monitor/canada-s-official-greenhouse-gas-inventory/B-Economic-Sector/?lang=en